Cadeem-M/python-api-challenge/README.md

 # python-api-challenge
 "What is the weather like as we approach the equator?"
 In the first part of this week's challenge, I am going to show evidence that as you approach the equator, the weather gets hotter.
 Additionally, I will analyze the correlation between latitude and various weather measurements such as humidity, wind speed and cloudiness.

-Then, in the second half of this week's challenge, use geoviews to illustrate locations on a map that I'd ideally vacation to based on filtering a data set of locations around parameters suchs as my ideal temperature and humidity.
+Then, in the second half of this week's challenge, I'll be using geoviews to illustrate locations on a map that I'd ideally vacation to based on filtering a data set of locations around parameters suchs as my ideal temperature and humidity.

 ## How I went about it.